PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-filesystem-mount/Readme.md

 FlashBlade NFS File System mount
 =========

-Ansible playbook and role for FlashBlade NFS File System mount on clients.
+Ansible playbook and role for FlashBlade NFS File System mount on linux clients.

 Requirements
 ------------

-**Requires: Python >=2.7, <=3.6 on Ansible control node.**
+**Requires: Python >=2.7, <=3.6 to be installed on the Ansible control node.**

-As purity-fb SDK supports Python >=2.7, <=3.6, We need to ensure that Installed Python version on Ansible control Node must be >=2.7 and <=3.6.
+The Python version on the Ansible control node must match the version required by the FlashBlade Python SDK (purity_fb): Python >=2.7, <=3.6

-* Install python-pip on Ansible control node.
+* Install python-pip on Ansible control node, if it is not already installed.

   CentOS/RHEL:
     ```bash